 Figure: courtesy of Microsoft – adapted by Didier Van Hoye

 Each of these flavors works well.
 An important thing to note is that they cannot talk to each other.
 End to end you need to have the same flavor.
 All of them are successfully deployed in the wild.
 The argument can be made for any of them.
 It all depends.
 The one other thing you should realize that RDMA requires a lossless network.

-That’s where RoCE (RDMA over Converged Ethernet) comes in, which in a simplified way could be looked at as “infiniband over ethernet”.
+That’s where RoCE (RDMA over Converged Ethernet) comes in, which is a simplified way could be looked at as “Infiniband over ethernet”.
 However, this requires DCB (Priority Flow Control) to achieve lossless networks.
 RoCE, being Ethernet, cannot deal with packet loss.
 ETS (Enhanced Transmission Selection) is the specification that delivers QoS in DCB which come in handy when using converged networking.

-iWarp leverages offloaded TCP/IP and as such can benefit form it’s capability to handle lost packets without requiring DCB (PFC).
+iWarp leverages offloaded TCP/IP and as such can benefit from its capability to handle lost packets without requiring DCB (PFC).
 However, the argument can be made that under stress and in a converged scenario iWarp also benefits from implementing lossless Ethernet with PFC and ETS for minimum bandwidth QoS.
 But, it’s not a hard requirement.

 We’ll discuss DCB in more detail below.
 I don’t take a hard stance stating one is better than the other.
 You’ll need to find the best solution for your environment and that depends on many factors.

 Windows has the ability to handle higher bandwidths, leverage SMB Direct and supports DCB enabling us to achieve lossless Ethernet.
 This is paramount for storage traffic and it helps the potential benefits converged networking can deliver materialize: